bananasplitfest/bananasplitfest.github.io/source/events/car-cruise/index.md

 - "Lion's Club"
 - "Sarah Crispin-Thomas State Farm"
 links:
-  Registration: 2016-Car-Cruise-Registration-Form.pdf
 masthead: 'masthead-car-cruise.jpg'
 ---
 Our car cruise has been expanded this year and will be better than ever!
-Held on Saturday August 27th, there will be a $10/vehicle registration fee.
+Held on Saturday August 26th, there will be a $10/vehicle registration fee.
 Dash plaques will be given to the first 100 cars, and there will also be an opportunity for door prizes and trophies!

 ### Location